achimmihca/RecentEditors/README.md

 # RecentEditors
-Eclipse plugin that shows a dialog with recently closed files
+Eclipse plugin that shows a dialog with recently closed files.